Study smarter with Fiveable

 Compare top-down and bottom-up attention: How would each system respond differently to a flashing advertisement while you're reading an important email?

 Feature integration theory proposes a two-stage model.
-If you were designing an FRQ response about visual search, how would you explain why finding a red circle among blue circles is faster than finding a red circle among red squares and blue circles?
+If you were writing an FRQ response about visual search, how would you explain why finding a red circle among blue circles is faster than finding a red circle among red squares and blue circles?

 Why does the spotlight model need to be extended to a "zoom lens" version, and what real-world situations would require narrowing versus widening the attentional beam?